 Applicants must submit an official transcript from all colleges previously attended.
 The accreditation of the institution and the listing published in the American Association of Collegiate Registrars and Admissions Officers Transfer Credit Practices of Designated Educational Institutions governs the acceptance of transfer credit.
+The coursework may be evaluated, at the student's request, after the student has completed at least six credits at WCC.

-Credit may be granted for courses in which a grade of 'C' or better earned at any of the institutions with a general (AG) or provisional (AP) rating.
+Credit may be granted for courses in which a grade of 'C' or better was earned at any of the institutions with a general (AG) or provisional (AP) rating.
 Credit is not accepted from schools that have an 'N' or 'NP' rating.
 If the school is not listed, refer to the section of this catalog titled Non Traditional Credits.
 A maximum of 45 transfer credits may be accepted toward any Associate Degree; a maximum of 21 transfer credits may be accepted toward any College Certificate.